nandabritto/Covid-19_vaccines/README.md

 [What](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/Types.png)|[Importance](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/importance.png) |[Types](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/Types.png) |[Efficacy](https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/efficacy.png)

 ### 5. Surface

 * Colours

-When considering the colour theme of my project I had to choose a theme that combined colours effortlessly with the header image and ensure that there would be no confusion.
+When considering the colour theme of this project the objective was to combine colours effortlessly with the header image and ensure that there would be no confusion.
 The Images and text colour had contrasted the theme of the logo and website well.

 <img src="https://github.com/nandabritto/MS1/blob/5b2c10d38000cdcc32c004dfa4a37982f5990965/images/readme_images/color-pallete.png" width="1000">

 * Font Selection

-I had chosen two complementary fonts with [Google Fonts](https://fonts.google.com/) to be used across the whole of the website.
+Two complimentary fonts were chosen with [Google Fonts](https://fonts.google.com/) to be used across the whole of the website.
 The chosen fonts were Roboto (for headers) and Open Sans (for paragraphs).

 <img src="https://github.com/nandabritto/MS1/blob/4ec370c76061b67d6a2d4a8ffb46769c255601c0/images/readme_images/Screenshot_2021-05-15%20Google%20Fonts.png">